dhdak0704/jongwoopark/content/project/P1_Takeover/index.md

 summary: |2-
     - Sponsor: Namyang R＆D Center of HMG
     - Period: May.
 2021 – May.
 2022
-    - Role: Practitioner
+    - Role: Practitioner (Contribution: 30%)

-    -(image click) This project is a study conducting analysis of driver takeover availability during autonomous driving using eye tracking."
+    - This research aims to develop a take-over framework considering the driver’s mental model to ensure safe take-over during Take-over Requests (TOR) of Level 3 autonomous driving systems.
 tags:
   - Completed
 date: '2024-04-26T00:00:00Z'